 2. Formulate business cases for each cloud migration

 Planning documents form the basis for robust business cases.
 Business cases make clear arguments about the benefits of cloud migration, including cost savings and operational improvements.
 They assess the cost of transitions, considering various options to find the best method.
-And they compare the total cost of ownership (TCO) of current arrangements with future cloud operations.
+They also compare the total cost of ownership (TCO) of current arrangements with future cloud operations.

 Create a business case for migrating every app, with a consideration of different vendors.
 It makes sense to work closely with cloud vendors at this stage.
 Request information about pricing systems, the cost of storage, and security tools provided with cloud deployments.
 Use this information to make accurate projections about cost.